frappe/biometric-attendance-sync-tool/README.md

 Python Script to poll for Bio-metric Attendance and push to ERPNext via API

 ## Instructions to run this script
-1. Install python3.7 and git
+1. Install python3 and git (please note python 2 is **NOT** supported)
-2. Do `pip install requests`
-3. Clone `pyzk` library using `git clone https://github.com/karthikeyan5/pyzk`
-4. Clone this repository using `git clone https://github.com/karthikeyan5/push-biometric-erpnext`
+2. Clone this repository using `git clone https://github.com/frappe/push-biometric-erpnext`
+3. Run `cd push-biometric-erpnext && python3 -m venv venv && source venv/bin/activate && pip install -r requirements.txt`
-5. Setup `local_config.py` from `local_config.py.template` file
+4. Setup `local_config.py` by making a copy of and renaming `local_config.py.template` file.
+[Learn More](#Note-on-setting-up-local_config.py)
-6. Run this script using `python push_to_erpnext.py`
+5. Run this script using `python3 push_to_erpnext.py`

 ## Installing as a windows service
 1. Install pywin32 using `pip install pywin32`